suwuako/dataBot/README.md

 ## Directories

 `local-data` -- stores the user's local copy of spreadsheet files.
-For example, files created/modified by pyexcel-ods are located in this directory.
+By one tentative design, files fetched/created/modified by pyexcel-ods are temporarily stored in this directory.
+See that directory's README for details.

 `Nextcloud-API` -- a git submodule, simply to keep versions consistent & up-to-date.